alex-gv/multythread_grep/README.txt

 For optimization of search, I made the determination of file type, so that we don't search in binary data.

 I make unittest for lock-free queue, as the main component, with gtests.
-Also, I conducted a load test on a large number of different file systems and ensured that all cores are utilized (see the screenshot).
+Also, I conducted a load test on a large number of different file systems and ensured that all cores are utilized (see cpu_load.png).
 I tested it on Windows 11 and Ubuntu 20.04.

 For user convenience: